aryanando/hasta_laporin_it/README.md

-# IT Trouble Report App
+# Laporin IT App

 ## 📌 Overview
-IT Trouble Report App is a Flutter-based mobile application that allows users to report information technology issues.
+Laporin IT App is a Flutter-based mobile application that allows users to report information technology issues.
 The app provides an intuitive UI, authentication, and issue tracking features to streamline IT support requests.

 ## 🚀 Features
 - 📲 **User Authentication** (Sign up, Login, Logout)